 Starting in their second year of PhD work, students begin a Longitudinal Clinical Clerkship which they continue until completing their PhD.
 This consists of 5-10 hours per month in the hospital working with a clinician, developing clinical skills.

 Concluding Medical Years

 After their thesis defense, students return to medical school to finish their MD training.
 There is a transitional course to help prepare students for their clinical rotations.
-This patient-oriented training is similar to the training undertaken by the regular OHSU medical students.
 All MD/PhD students do a Clinical Research rotation in conjunction with OCTRI.
 Even after this return to medical school, our students continue to participate in MD/PhD activities (i.e., Journal Club, annual retreat, etc.) as their schedules permit.
 We offer continued academic counseling and opportunities to discuss the selection of a medical specialty and applications to residency programs.
 The successful completion of the fourth year of Medical School culminates in the award of the dual MD/PhD Degree.